frou/yt2pod/README.md

 # Configuration

-Main configuration is done using a [JSON file][egcfg].
+Main configuration is done using [a JSON file][egcfg].
 For each podcast ("show"):

 * `title_filter` is a regexp (always case-insensitive)

 * `epoch` is a date (YYYY-MM-DD or blank to mean from-the-beginning)

-* `yt_channel_id` is a ~24 character string identifying the YouTube channel (different from its readable username).
-When at a channel's page in your web browser, if the ID is not shown as part of the URL, you can still find it by searching the page source for the first instance of `data-channel-external-id=`
+* `yt_channel_id` is the 24 character string (starting "UC") that identifies the YouTube channel.
+When at the channel's page in your browser, its ID may be shown as part of the URL (It can always be found by searching the page source for the first instance of `data-channel-external-id=`)

+    * As a fallback, you can place the channel's username in the `yt_channel_id` field.
+Not all channels on modern YouTube have a username, but for ones that do, it's typically easier to find than their ID.

 ## YouTube Data API

 YouTube's Data API is used to query information.
-If you want to use [your own][apikey] API key, replace the one in the example config.
+If you want to use [your own][apikey] API key, replace the one in the example config file.

 ## Flags